wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.9.1 =
+* It is now possible to change the default result order from relevance to post date.
+* Fixed a bug that caused wrong $post object to be set in indexing.
+* Added a new hook `relevanssi_excerpt_content`; see [Knowledge Base](http://www.relevanssi.com/category/knowledge-base/) for details.

 = 2.9 =
 * Fixed a bug that caused Cyrillic searches in the log to get corrupted.